Fixed penalty notice: FPN for truancy

 Section 23 of the Anti-social Behaviour Act 2003 allows local authorities, head teachers (or their deputies) and the police to issue a £50 or £100 FPN to a parent or parents who fail to ensure that their child regularly attends school.

 The Education and Inspections Act 2006 came into force on 4 September 2007.
 Under this, parents of children excluded from school are required to keep them under supervision for the first five days of their exclusion.
 If the child is found in a public place without their parent during this time, the parent can be issued a £50 penalty notice, which rises to £100 if not paid in 28 days.

 FPN for night noise

-Section 2 of the Noise Act 1996 allows local authorities to investigate complaints from residents about excessive noise coming from a residential dwelling during the night, defined as between the hours of 11:00 pm and 7:00 am.
+The Noise Act 1996 allows local authorities to investigate complaints from residents about excessive noise coming from a residential dwelling during the night (defined as between the hours of 11:00 pm and 7:00 am) and to issue fixed penalty notices.